 Joystick with Arduino

-Joysticks can be very handy for many applications like retro gaming, robot or robot-arm control, remote controlling cars or drones.
+Joysticks can be very handy for many applications like retro gaming, robot or robot-arm control,

-The Analog Joystick is similar to two potentiometers connected together, one for the vertical movement (y-axis) and other for the horizontal movement (x-axis).
 The joystick also comes with a switch to trigger some event like to switch on / off a device.
-But the best thing is: using a joystick with the Arduino is extremely easy!

-5 x jumper cable male - female
+Required parts: 1 x Arduino Uno (or compatible) 1 x analog joystick like KY-023 5 x jumper cable male - female

 How it works